xeonfusion/VSCaptureCLI/README.md

 # VSCaptureCLI
-Part of the VSCapture project, command line app that integrates the capability to capture from several classes of medical device protocols
+Part of the VSCapture project, command line app that integrates the capability of capturing data from several classes of medical device protocols

 VSCaptureCLI (C) 2024 John George K.